Byakoren/Byakoren/README.md

 ---

-### ⚙️ **PPE_1 (Symfony)** — Fullstack PHP Web App
+### ⚙️ **PPE_1 (Symfony)** — Training Center Attendance Web App
-> A full-featured project built with **Symfony**, following the MVC pattern, with authentication, CRUD logic, and templating using Twig.
+> A complete web project developed during my **BTS** program.
+> The goal was to design and implement an **attendance (émargement) management system** for a **training center**, allowing staff to manage students, sessions, and attendance records through a secure web interface.

 🧱 PHP • Symfony • Twig • SQL • HTML/CSS
-📦 Designed around clean architecture and reusability
+📦 Built with clean architecture, following the MVC pattern
-🧩 Integrates ORM & entity management with Symfony Doctrine
+🧩 Uses Doctrine ORM for database management and Twig for templating
 [🔗 Repository](https://github.com/Byakoren/PPE_1)

 ---